Updated September 16, 2023

 Transpose Master Plugin is designed to come in handy in a situation like this.
 With the help of the plugin, all the sub tools are selected to the lowest subdivision can be easily controlled in few clicks.

 Do not forget to clean the meshes at the bending areas after you finished working on the plugin.
 Once your transform the original mesh, just use Z plugins > Transpose Master > TPose > SubT and the transform information will be transferred to the sub tools of the original mesh object.
 It helps to save a great deal of time and efforts on working on individual objects.

 Though ZBrush’s default gradient color background looks good while sculpting your objects, many designers prefer to work on a solid color more than a gradient.
 If you belong to the same category, this tip is for you.

 You can change the default gradient color by going into the document palette and select the Range setting to 0 (Zero).
 It removes the gradient in the background and gives a solid gray color.
 However, you can also change it to the color of your choice by pushing the back color above the Range option and pick the color of your choice from the screen.

 To list out the tips and tricks of enormous software as ZBrush is an unending process.
-So, we listed the most common and moderate level tricks which can help beginners who are seeking good knowledge to catch up quickly with the workflow.
-We hope our 15 tricks will help you comprehend and accustom with the ZBrush sculpting software as quick as possible.
+So, we listed the most common and moderate level tricks that can help beginners seeking good knowledge to catch up quickly with the workflow.
+We hope our 15 tricks will help you comprehend and accustom yourself to the ZBrush sculpting software as quickly as possible.